-Twenty-nine teams are currently within four points of a playoff spot.
-Read that again and let it sink in.
+Twenty-nine teams are currently within four points of a playoff spot, per Hockey Reference.
 The 2025-26 NHL season has produced the tightest playoff race in the shootout era, which began in 2005-06, and it’s reshaping how we think about contenders and pretenders at the midseason mark.
 A three-game winning streak can vault a team into playoff position.
 A three-game losing streak can drop them to the basement.
-Nothing is decided, everything is possible, and the second half promises to deliver drama unlike anything the league has seen in two decades.
+As ESPN’s Greg Wyshynski noted, “This is the most compressed standings picture I’ve seen in over a decade of covering the NHL.”
+The second half promises to deliver drama unlike anything the league has seen in two decades.

-The previous high for teams within four points of a playoff spot this deep into the season was 26, set during the 2015-16 campaign.
-This year’s 29 teams shatter that mark and create a landscape where no team can afford a prolonged slump.
-The margin between making the playoffs and missing them will likely come down to a handful of games, perhaps even a handful of goals scored at the right moments.
-Every point matters in a way that even the most cliched hockey commentary couldn’t exaggerate.
+The previous high for teams within four points of a playoff spot this deep into the season was 26, set during the 2015-16 campaign, according to NHL.com stats.
+This year’s total shatters that mark by three and creates a landscape where no team can afford a prolonged slump.
+The margin between making the playoffs and missing them will come down to a handful of games, perhaps even a handful of goals scored at the right moments.
+Every point matters in a way that even the most familiar hockey refrains can’t overstate.

 Colorado’s Dominance, Explained

 The Avalanche entered the new year atop the NHL’s power rankings with good reason.
-In 41 games, Nathan MacKinnon has accumulated 35 goals and 39 assists for 74 points, numbers that project to a 70-goal, 150-point season that would rank among the greatest individual campaigns in league history.
-His plus-50 rating leads all players, and when MacKinnon is on the ice at five-on-five, Colorado has outscored opponents 58-16.
-That goal differential is absurd, suggesting that MacKinnon doesn’t just help his team score.
+In 41 games, Nathan MacKinnon has accumulated 35 goals and 39 assists for 74 points, per Hockey Reference, numbers that project to a 70-goal, 150-point season that would rank among the greatest individual campaigns in league history.
+His plus-50 rating leads all players, and when MacKinnon is on the ice at five-on-five, Colorado has outscored opponents 58-16, per Natural Stat Trick.
+That goal differential suggests that MacKinnon doesn’t just help his team score.
 He fundamentally changes the nature of the game when he’s playing.

 Cale Makar has been nearly as dominant from the blue line.
-His 47 points in 41 games put him on pace for a career-high 94 points, and his plus-25 goal differential at five-on-five ranks among the league’s best for defensemen.
-Makar is tracking toward his second consecutive Norris Trophy, and few would argue against it.
-The 26-year-old has become the prototype for the modern offensive defenseman, combining skating ability, vision, and a lethal shot in ways that create problems for every opponent.
+His 47 points in 41 games put him on pace for a career-high 94 points, and his plus-25 goal differential at five-on-five ranks among the league’s best for defensemen, per Natural Stat Trick.
+The Athletic’s Dom Luszczyszyn ranks Makar as the league’s most valuable defenseman by a wide margin, and the 26-year-old is tracking toward his second consecutive Norris Trophy.
+Makar has become the prototype for the modern offensive defenseman, combining skating ability, vision, and a lethal shot in ways that create problems for every opponent.

 Beyond their stars, the Avalanche have received contributions throughout their roster.
 Scott Wedgewood has emerged as a Vezina Trophy candidate in goal, providing the stability between the pipes that Colorado has sometimes lacked in previous seasons.
 Mikko Rantanen continues to produce at a point-per-game pace, and the depth scoring has been consistently good.
 Head coach Jared Bednar deserves Jack Adams consideration for managing personalities and minutes in a way that keeps his best players fresh while developing younger talent.